DEAkimov/face_gan/bins/readme.md

 ### BigGAN
 exp_18 - exp_26, trained to generate 256×256 images.
-My model is unconditional, so I decide to not double networks size (channel multiplier = 64)
+My model is unconditional, so I decide to not double networks size (channel multiplier = 64).
+Only few loss functions will be tested: mse + simple, bce + ra, hinge + ra, mse + ra